-Composers from this period were usually monks, and mostly their names were not written down.
+Composers from this period were often monks, and mostly their names were not written down.
 Among the few names we do know about today are Hildegard von Bingen (a nun and Abbess) and Guillaume de Machaut.
 Two examples of Gregorian Chant originating from this period are the Dies Irae (Day of Wrath) and the Pange Lingua (Tell Tongue).
 Some non-religious music was also written down during this period and preserved on manuscripts, including pieces such as the English folk song Sumer Is Icumen In and the Italian dance Saltarello 2.

 The Rennaissance period is well-known as a time of rapid development in all forms of learning and the arts.
 There was a new self-sustaining freedom of expression which spread throughout much of Europe, and incubated many new ideas and schools of thought.
 The church was still very powerful and its influence was everywhere, yet the reformation brought a degree of freedom to religious thinking and changes to the demands for music during services.
 Martin Luther who was a central figure in the German Reformation was himself a composer.
 He encouraged the use of hymns during services and some hymns which we recognise today were written in this period.
 A shift in power also meant that the secular needs of the Royal Courts were as important as those of the church in sponsoring new musical material.
 So as well as music for the Mass, there were Motets and Madrigals setting texts and verse to music, as well as a number of dance forms.
 Music styles became more complex with multiple parts for different instruments and further developments in harmony.
 Instruments such as the recorder and lute were common as well as early versions of today's instruments.
 The creativity of this period was given further impetus by the invention of the printing press which brought standardisation to the previously hand-written forms of musical notation, and allowed many more copies to be made.